ConnorMarcus/MonopolySYSC3110/README.md

 3. Navigate to the directory containing the extracted zip file using the command line.
 4. Execute the JAR file on the command line (e.g.: java -jar SYSC3110Project.jar).

--Note 1: The steps assume that Java is already installed on the system and that the system can run jar files on the command line.
+- Note 1: The steps assume that Java is already installed on the system and that the system can run jar files on the command line.
--Note 2: More details about how to play the game can be found in the user manual.
+- Note 2: More details about how to play the game can be found in the user manual.
--Note 3: The Monopoly game can be customized with custom property names and currency.
+- Note 3: The Monopoly game can be customized with custom property names and currency.
 International customization options of the game can be imported with the JSON files found at: https://github.com/ConnorMarcus/MonopolySYSC3110/tree/main/out/production/SYSC3110Project/customization
 ------------------------------------
 Roadmap Ahead:
 N/A